 Our buggy walks are a free sociable activity for parents, carers and grandparents of very young children and are a great way to make new friends, explore your local area and get fit.
 Walks are between 45 minutes to an hour and the groups usually meet afterwards for refreshments.

-Our walks take place in Yate (Mondays on the 1st and 3rd weeks of the month), Bitton (Mondays on the 1st week of the month) Lyde Green (Thursdays on the 1st and 3rd weeks of the month).
+Our walks take place in Bitton (Mondays on the 1st week of the month) and Lyde Green (Thursdays on the 1st and 3rd weeks of the month).
 See below for details and to download the leaflets:

 - Lyde Green Buggy walk – Thursdays 10am, Emersons Green library, Emersons Way, BS16 7AP